OpenRA/OpenRA/INSTALL.md

 Run `./configure` to map the native libraries to your system.
 To compile OpenRA, run `make all` from the command line.
-Run with either `launch-game.sh' or `mono --debug OpenRA.Game.exe'.
+Run with either `launch-game.sh` or `mono --debug OpenRA.Game.exe`.

 Type 'sudo make install-all' for system wide installation.
 You can then run from the `openra` shortcut.